ripl3yy/ripleys-script-hub/README.md

 This is still a **major** work in progress.
 But, in it's current state, it is working and does install accordingly.
 I tried to make it as user-friendly as possible with support for those on AMD/Nvidia cards on either Debian, Arch, and OpenSUSE systems.
 Fedora is coming soon, I just haven't fully figured out the packages for it yet.

-If there are any errors in which packages to install, please **submit a poll request!** Everything I had pulled from for everything was either the ["Installing Drivers guide from the Lutris team"](https://github.com/lutris/docs/blob/master/InstallingDrivers.md) or the wiki pages for their respective distro.
+If there are any errors in which packages to install, please **submit a pull request!** Everything I had pulled from for everything was either the ["Installing Drivers guide from the Lutris team"](https://github.com/lutris/docs/blob/master/InstallingDrivers.md) or the wiki pages for their respective distro.

 ## Packages installed